LLNL/RAJA/docs/sphinx/user_guide/tutorial.rst

        // access entries of bounds.array
      } );

-   This issue was resolved in the 10.1 release of nvcc.
-If you are using an earlier version of nvcc, an implementation similar to the one above will be required.
+   This issue was resolved in the 10.1 release of CUDA.
+If you are using an earlier version, an implementation similar to the one above will be required.

 .. |br| raw:: html